awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 # Amazon EKS optimized Windows AMIs<a name="eks-optimized-windows-ami"></a>

 The Amazon EKS optimized AMI is built on top of Windows Server 2019, and is configured to serve as the base image for Amazon EKS nodes\.
-The AMI is configured to work with Amazon EKS out of the box, and it includes Docker, kubelet, and the AWS IAM Authenticator\.
+The AMI is configured to work with Amazon EKS out of the box, and it includes Docker,  `kubelet`  , and the AWS IAM Authenticator\.

 **Note**
 You can track security or privacy events for Windows Server with the [Microsoft security update guide](https://portal.msrc.microsoft.com/en-us/security-guidance)\.